uwituzeb/SheTech-frontend/README.md

 - When a password reset link is clicked, it navigates to `/create-password` with the reset code

+## Widget Tests

+In the tests directory in our app, we implemented widget tests to verify the full functionality of most of the used widgets.
+Some tests include but are not limited to widgets used in CourseListPage for learners and instructors, a widget to maintain courses with no lessons on the instructor side, and more.

 ## Contributing

 Contributions are welcome!
 If you want to contribute, please follow these steps: